 Here in Minnesota, winter has—emphatically—returned.
-As I marked the occasion with a frigid run, my mind wandered from the slippery but well-worn route, to the inscrutably repetitious new year, to the ominously redundant omicron variant.
+I marked the occasion with a frigid run, thinking about my slippery but well-worn route, the new-but-old year, and the old-but-new omicron variant.

-It was surprisingly pleasant going, though, because I listened to Slate’s Political Gabfest.
-There, David Plotz, Emily Bazelon, and John Dickerson discussed a provocative conundrum: When is it okay to critique a friend’s creative efforts?
+As I ran, I listened to Slate’s Political Gabfest, in which David Plotz, Emily Bazelon, and John Dickerson discussed a provocative conundrum: When is it okay to critique a friend’s creative efforts?

 The initial, unanimous response?
 Never!

-But as they talked over variations on the theme, their answers began to shift:
+But as they talked over variations on the theme, their answers started to shift:

 Well, probably never…if you want to retain your relationship.

 Perhaps sometimes…if they’re particularly successful or are particularly solicitous.